moneitor/_pipeline/README.md

 the more I realize that I should be splitting and encapsulating things in a smarter way, but with time they will get better.

+For this to work you need two folders in your C drivE:

+C:/_pipeline
+C:/_fxProjects

+All the projects and metadata will be created in _fxProjects and all the pipeline tools and scripts will be updated inside _pipeline.

 ### Main elements and Folders: